percona/percona-server-mongodb-operator/source/openshift.rst

       have cluster-admin role privileges.

    An extra action is required if you want to manage PSMDB cluster with a non-privileged user.
+Please make shure that `cert-manager <https://docs.cert-manager.io/en/release-0.8/getting-started/install/openshift.html>`_ is already installed.
 The necessary permissions can be granted by applying the clusterrole:

    .. code:: bash